Topological error correcting processes from fixed-point path integrals: From fixed-point path integrals to error-correcting codes

 In other words, performing topological quantum computation is the same as executing the imaginary time evolution of some topological phase on some spacetime manifold, possibly including computational defects.
 However, in the real world, we can only perform real time evolution.
 Real time evolution can be described by a tensor-network path integral as well, namely as a unitary circuit.
 However, the tensors of the imaginary time path integrals are not at all unitaries, and therefore it is impossible to execute the Euclidean path integral in the real world.
-In this paper, we will understand how topological QEC is precisely a solution to this problem.
-That is, topological QEC constructs a real-time path integral that is equal to a given imaginary-time fixed-point inside the ground-state subspace.
+In this paper, we will understand how topological QEC is precisely a way to circumvent this impossibility by enriching the Euclidean path integral with syndrome defects.
+Namely, a topological QEC protocol together with the according corrections effectively performs a fixed-point imaginary-time evolution through a real-time evolution, when restricted to the ground-state subspace.
 As argued in Section~\ref{sec:dynamic_codes}, the resulting real-time path integrals will in fact not be unitary but circuits of quantum/classical hybrid channels.

-Let us now try to formalize the relation between the imaginary-time path integrals and a corresponding fault-tolerant real-time fully local uniform QEC circuit on a high level.
-To this end, we consider the ``transfer'' operator corresponding to executing one time period of the circuit.
-The following three conditions should hold: (1) There is a set of highest-magnitude eigenvalues, which are contained in an interval that shrinks exponentially with the system size $L$.
-(2) The remaining eigenvalues are separated from the highest-magnitude subset by a gap that shrinks at most polynomially with $L$.
-The dimension of the high-magnitude subspace equals the ground state degeneracy of the Euclidean fixed-point path integral of the phase.
-(3) In order to perform computation, we consider a circuit that varies in time.
-The circuit acts like the imaginary-time path integral when restricted to the high-magnitude subspace, and decouples from the orthogonal complement, up to an error exponentially small in $L$.

-Note that for the transfer operator of the imaginary-time evolution, the gap in (2) does not shrink at all, but is constant.
-However, for a real-time fully local QEC process, this gap must shrink at least like $~L^{-1}$ due to the finite propagation speed of information.
-Namely, if we insert an ``error'' operation of size $~L$ into the circuit, then it takes time $~L$ to correct this error and return to the steady state.
-In contrast, a gapped operator returns to the steady state from any starting point at a system-size independent rate.
-For a quantum-local circuit, a similar relation could be formulated, though one might need to consider the transfer operator for an extended time $T$ instead of only one time period.